Table of contents

 $5000 / 140 = $35.7

-Quite a difference, isn’t it?
+Quite a difference in true cost, isn’t it?

 Setting a realistic capacity is an essential step to calculating the direct costs of assigning an employee to a project and moving on to calculating the applicable overhead cost.

 Note: What if an employee gets a promotion while the project is running?